 How likely is the second stage to follow the Warburton Mountain Bike Feasibility Study 2013?

 If we can go by the first stage and the announcement of the Powelltown’s trails, the answer is very likely.

 The difference between the First Stage Master Plan and the section of the original Warburton Mountain Bike Feasibility Study 2013 that covered Mt.
 Tugwell, Mt.
 Little Joe and Mt.
-Donna Buang is only in additional trails.
+Donna Buang is many in additional trails.
 Nearly all proposals to use pre-existing walking and fire trails were abandoned with single use Mountain Bike Trails being substituted (but often only to run along beside these pre-existing trails and often intersecting them).
 This was necessary to gain IMBA Gold Standard as all trails must be properly constructed and single use to count towards the 160+kms of tracks required to gain this accreditation.
 Apart from that the 37km A K Drop from the top of Mount Donna Buang is an addition.
-The use of the Back Stairs Track and the La La Falls Track have been removed and replaced with Trails that are further away and therefore do not interfere with them, however, we have had Mountain Bikers on the Backstairs Track now for three years – they are not in a hurry to give it up and the substitute trail for it will come out on the Rail Trail between Hooks Road and Warburton, meaning the Rail Trail will be swarming with Mountain Bikers in this section of it.
+The use of the Back Stairs Track and the La La Falls Track have been removed and replaced with Trails that are further away and therefore do not interfere with them, however, we have had Mountain Bikers on the Backstairs Track now for six years – they are not in a hurry to give it up and a uphill track will come out on the Rail Trail between Hooks Road and Warburton, meaning the Rail Trail will be swarming with Mountain Bikers in this section of it.
 An illegal track has been built where the downhill track will be placed in future, it is parallel to the Backstairs Track and intersects the Backstairs Track in three places and shares the tiny car park at the base of the track.

-All in all, there are more trails than the Feasibility Study, not less and all trails in the study have been adopted with only these mild modifications.
+All in all, there are more trails than the Feasibility Study, not less and all trails in the study have been adopted.